Think & Write teachers are dedicated, passionate, altruistic, and accessible.

-Anthony Heider received his B.S. in Theatre and Human Development from the University of Mount Union and is currently finishing up his MFA in Acting at LIU Post.
-Additionally, Anthony teaches at the LIU Post Writing Center, assisting college students in writing essays.
+Anthony Heider received his B.S. in Theatre and Human Development from the University of Mount Union, and has received his MFA in Acting at LIU Post.
+Additionally, Anthony serves as a tutor for the LIU Post Writing Center.

-Mr. Heider's focus is on guiding students in developing critical analysis of the text, while gaining the ability to share said analysis in papers, performances, and presentations.
-As an actor, Mr. Heider has had the opportunity to perform in a plethora of productions.
+His focus is on assisting students in developing critical analysis of the text, while gaining the ability to share said analysis in papers, performances, and presentations.
+As an actor, Anthony has had the opportunity to perform in a plethora of productions.
 Most recently, he has been seen in a production of Twelfth Night in New York City.
-As an intercultural educator, Mr. Heider has also developed a deep interest in Japan, leading him to live in the country and speak the language.
+As an intercultural educator, Anthony has also developed a deep interest in Japan, leading him to live in the country and speak the language.

-He is excited to share the many facets of his experience with the Think & Write students and faculty, while also learning from them along the way.
+As a returning teacher, Mr. Heider is excited to share the many facets of his experience with the THINK & WRITE students and faculty, while also learning from them along the way.